Naveen-Beniwal/BestResumeBuilder/README.md

 ## The Problem: Blank Page Anxiety and ATS Rejection
 A second-year engineering student recently asked me: *"How do I make a resume from scratch?"* He had the skills and the projects, but he was stuck staring at a blank page, terrified of formatting errors and ATS auto-rejection.

 Your resume is the highest ROI investment for your career, but you shouldn’t need to become a designer or a LaTeX expert just to create one.
-I built CVInsight to bridge that gap.
+I built CVInsight to bridge that gap and provide the analytical feedback you usually only get from senior recruiters.

 <p align="center">
   <img src="ResultFromCvisnight.png" alt="CVInsight Before and After Formatting" width="800">